aamerabbas/beancount-coinmarketcap/README.md

 If you use the beancount cli accounting tool (http://furius.ca/beancount/), this price source will let you fetch cryptocurrency prices from coinmarketcap.com.
 This tool works by scraping the website rather than using the API.

 This is **only** intended for personal use and not for scraping at scale.
-Coinmarketcap will likely block you if you query too frequently and, for this reason, the code is set by default to query no more than 1 time per second.
+Coinmarketcap will likely block you if you query too frequently and, for this reason, the code is set by default to query no more than 1 time per 15 seconds.
 I encourage you to be a good internet citizen and not go any quicker than that or use this tool for anything but limited personal use.

 To use this you should:
 1. Start by adding the "price_sources" folder here into some location defined in your $PYTHONPATH